Well-Paid Maids: Advocating for Workers' Rights and Fair Wages

-Well-Paid Maids is known as the only certified living-wage cleaning company in the D.C. area, paying cleaners a starting wage of $24 an hour.
-Plus, they offer benefits, like health insurance, 24 days of PTO and more.
-But Well-Paid Maids is more than an ethical cleaning company.
-The team works hard to advocate for workers’ rights and fair, living wages in a notoriously dirty industry.
-For example, Well-Paid Maids’ operations manager Lexi Grant joined Maryland’s Lt.
-Gov.
+Well-Paid Maids is a certified living-wage cleaning company in the D.C. area, offering a starting wage of $24 an hour and benefits like health insurance and 24 days of PTO.
+They advocate for workers' rights and fair wages in the industry.

-Aruna Miller in Annapolis to celebrate Equal Pay Day on March 6.
-For the past two years, Well-Paid Maids has championed a wage transparency bill in Maryland.
-On March 12, founder Aaron Seyedian spoke at a press conference with U.S. Rep. Pramila Jayapal to underline the importance of immigration to the U.S. economy, businesses and communities.
-Well-Paid Maids constantly looks for ways to advocate for workers’ right

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
 Read more: